B59-CloudDevOps/learn-terraform/README.md

         # 2) Boolents
         # 3) Strings

+> Variables are of 3 types:
+    1) Regular variable, a key with a single value.
+    2) List variable, a key with multiple values.
+    3) Map variable, a key with multiple key value pairds

 > Outputs:
     1) They play an important role in terraform
     2) Outputs are used to print something